brinza888/Local-Chat/README.md

   - Default commands can execute anyone
   - Admin commands can execute only users with admin permissions
     - ### 5.1 Default commands
-      - help - returns all available commands
+      - help - shows all available commands
       - setnick [new_nick] - change user's nick to "new_nick"
       - list - returns nicks of users who are online
-      - whois [nick] - returns user IP with given nick
+      - whois [nick] - shows user IP with given nick
     - ### 5.2 Admin commands
       - admin [nick] - give admin permissions to user with nick "nick"
       - ban [ip] - ban given IP address and kick user with this IP from server